jenny5-robot/Scufy/README.md

   CS n d1 s1 e1 d2 s2 e2# // Creates the stepper motors controller and set some of its parameters. n is the number of motors, d, s, e are dir, step and enable pins.
 Outputs CS# when done.

+  CD n p1 d11 d12 e1 p2 d21 d22 e2# // Creates the dc motors controller and set some of its parameters. n is the number of motors, p is the pwm_pin, d1 and d2 are the direction pins and e is the enable pins.
+Outputs CD# when done.

+  CV n# // Creates the servo motors controller and set some of its parameters. n is the number of motors, Outputs CV# when done.

   CP n p1 l1 h1 _h1 _d1 p2 l2 h2 _h2 _d2# // Creates the potentiometers controller and set some of its parameters. n is the number of potentiometers, p is the output pin, l, h and _h are bottom, upper and home position, _d is the directon of the sensor relative to the direction in which the motor is moving.
 Outputs CP# when done.

   CU n t1 e1 t2 e2# // Creates the ultrasonic controller and set some of its parameters. n is the number of sonars, t and e are trigger and echo pins.
 Outputs CU# when done.

   CI n p1 l1 p2 l2# // Creates the infrared controller and set some of its parameters. n is the number of infrared sensors, p is the analog pin and l is the low and e are trigger and echo pins.
-Outputs CU# when done.
+Outputs CI# when done.

-  CD n p1 d11 d12 e1 p2 d21 d22 e2# // Creates the dc motors controller and set some of its parameters. n is the number of motors, p is the pwm_pin, d1 and d2 are the direction pins and e is the enable pins.
-Outputs CD# when done.
+  CB n p1 p2# // Creates the buttons controller and set some of its parameters. n is the number of button sensors, p is the digital pin.
+Outputs CB# when done.

-  CV n# // Creates the servo motors controller and set some of its parameters. n is the number of motors, Outputs CV# when done.

   V# // Outputs version string. eg: 2016.01.17.0#